emb-riscv/specs-markdown/memory-map.md

 ## The Hart Control Block (HCB)

-Each hart maps its own status registers to the same address in the memory space.
+For uniform access by software, each hart maps its own status registers to the same address in the memory space.

 ### RISC-V compatibility registers